-

 If crypto assets are held by the licensed entity, what are the related capital requirements (risk weights, etc.)?

-For further information regarding the general capital requirements for banks, see question 14.
+No such capital requirements exists in Sweden.
+For general information regarding capital requirements for banks, see question 14.

 -